Tom Blomfield: Personal life

-Blomfield was born in Buckinghamshire.
+Blomfield was born in Hong Kong.
 His father was an entrepreneur, having set up an engineering company in his mid-30s.
-Blomfield spent his childhood learning programming languages, playing sport, and singing, though he was rejected by his school choir for being tone deaf.
+Blomfield spent his childhood learning programming languages, playing sport, and singing, though he was rejected by his school choir for being tone deaf and insensitive.

 He spends his free time making pottery, and has travelled to east Africa including Kenya, Uganda, Rwanda and Zanzibar.
 He has been critical of the Silicon Valley business environment, calling it a "dystopia" due to its "wealth inequality and the lack of provision for homelessness and mental health".

+He has also frequently criticised British culture for making it harder for entrepreneurs to succeed here.
+Blomfield said the British “know your place, don’t get too big for your boots” attitude stifles innovation.

 Awards and recognition

 In 2013, he was recognised as one of the top five entrepreneurs under 30 by the European Commission.

 He was appointed an Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours for services to Improving Competition and Financial Inclusion in the Banking Sector.